 According to research, the phrase “Keep Austin Weird” was inspired by comments made by Red Wassenich in 2000 while giving a pledge to an Austin radio station.
 He later began printing bumper stickers and published a book called Keep Austin Weird: A Guide to the Odd Side of Town.

 Austin, the state capital of Texas, is an island of blue in a sea of red.
 It’s a liberal city in a very conservative state.
-In Austin, you’ll find boutique food, bike lanes, alternative bars, hippies, open homosexuality, food trucks, art, and culture.
+In Austin, you’ll find boutique food, bike lanes, alternative bars, hippies, openly gay people, food trucks, art, and culture.
 It’s a welcoming place where anyone who likes happy people, good food, and great music would find themselves at home.

 While I have mixed feelings on SXSW itself (I love and hate it all at once), what I don’t have mixed feelings about is Austin.
 I don’t think it’s weird at all.
 I think the rest of Texas is weird for not being more like Austin.

 Which is why I love the city and do my part to keep the place “weird.”
 If it wasn’t for the fact that you really do need a car to travel around the city, it would be on my “I’d move to this city” list.
 Some of my favorite activities are:

 One of the real highlights of my entire trip was checking out the Cathedral of Junk.
 The cathedral was built by Vince Hannemann, who sits around while people hang out with his stuff.
 The Cathedral of Junk is exactly that — a bunch of junk.
 There’s towers of TVs, bikes, old refrigerators, tires, hubcaps, and more.
 I found the place great for families.
 Talking to some locals, I found out that a lot of people come here with their kids; many were running all over the place and having a merry time playing make-believe.
 Kids + junk + pretend = an easy afternoon.